mvolkmann/blog/src/webassembly.md

 WASM code using WASI is portable across operating systems.

 Implementations of WASI include
-{% aTargetBlank "https://wasmtime.dev", "Wasmtime" %} (developed at Mozila) and
+{% aTargetBlank "https://wasmtime.dev", "Wasmtime" %} (developed at Mozilla) and
 {% aTargetBlank "https://bytecodealliance.github.io/lucet/", "Lucet" %}
 (developed at Fastly).
 There is a {% aTargetBlank